 Complete an SRJC Application online as a high school student.

 A Santa Rosa Junior College High School Concurrent Enrollment Program Request form.

 High school students must complete the Santa Rosa Junior College Concurrent Enrollment Program Request with his/her high school counselor who will help select classes that meet his/her educational needs.
 Student will only be permitted to register for classes that his/her counselor approves.
 Each form needs to be signed by the high school principal and counselor in order to be accepted by SRJC Admissions Offices.
 The form must also be signed by the student and parent.

 Please submit all application materials at least 48 hours prior to registering for classes.
 Once application materials are processed, the student may register for class(es) by one of the following methods:

-- In person with a registration card beginning the day that in person registration begins for the semester in which the student is applying.
+In person with a registration card beginning the day that Open Registration begins for the semester in which the student is applying.

 For more information about Fast Forward at SRJC, go to: https://schools-relations.santarosa.edu/fast-forward

 Assessment and Placement: